Have you used our website support site?

 A word on priority

 Also, it’s worth clarifying that sites do sometimes go down.
 Servers can have problems, so your site may go down, then come straight back.
 If it’s been down for more than 15 mins, then that is definitely an issue, so feel free to get in touch.
-We’ll do all we can to help.Â
+We’ll do all we can to help.

 When it comes to other priority issues etc, we always do our best to work on these as soon as we can.
 However, we will need to fit this in with other work that has been already been scheduled.
-So if you’re logging a ticket for a site change, please remember that we need to fit this in.Â
+So if you’re logging a ticket for a site change, please remember that we may need to schedule in the work first – but we’ll keep you posted!

 Is your problem a chargeable issue?